2026 College Football Playoff semifinal odds, lines: Picks, predictions from proven model

 These teams met in Eugene on Oct.
 11 and combined for 50 points.
 Both squads, however, have elite defenses that have been on display in the CFP.
 Oregon shut Texas Tech out in a 23-0 final in the quarterfinals, while Indiana held Alabama to just three points in its quarterfinal matchup.

-SportsLine's model is projecting 46 points this time around as the Under hits in 54% of simulations.
+SportsLine's model is projecting 46 points this time around as the Under hits in almost 60% of simulations.
 See the rest of the model's picks here, and bet the Under right here:

 How to make College Football Playoff picks